spacetelescope/stpipe/docs/source/model_library.rst

 can be inspected via ``library.asn["products"][0]["members"]`` and must contain a dictionary for each "member" including key value pairs for:

-- "expname" for the exposure name with a string value corresponding to the name of the file for this member
+- "expname" for the exposure name, with a string value corresponding to the name of the file for this member
 - "exptype" for the exposure type with a string value describing the type of exposure (for example "science" or "background")